Compact Cauchy horizons admit constant surface gravity: Introduction

+\begin{theorem} All the results in \cite{minguzzi21} that use the dominant energy condition actually hold under the weaker null energy condition. \end{theorem}

+In particular, the dichotomy holds \cite[Cor.\ 2]{minguzzi21} and so we can make the distinction between degenerate and non-degenerate horizons also under this energy condition.

+\begin{remark} Previous derivations of the constancy of surface gravity for Killing horizons assumed the dominant energy condition \cite{bardeen73,chrusciel20} precisely to derive the equation $Ric(n,\cdot)\propto g(n,\cdot)$, see \cite[Prop.\ 4.3.11]{chrusciel20}.
+Of course, in this Killing context, and regardless of non-degeneracy and totally geodesic\footnote{The totally geodesic property can be derived for a null hypersurface $H$ admitting a tangent Killing field $k$.
+Indeed, if $X,Y: H \to TH$, $g(\nabla_X k,Y)=-g(k, \nabla_XY)$ and using the Killing property $g(\nabla_X k, Y)=-g(\nabla_Yk, X)$, thus summing $2 g(\nabla_X k, Y )=g(k, [Y,X])=0$ which implies $\nabla_X k \propto k$ on $H$.} assumptions, the energy requirement can be weakened to the null energy condition for the reasons stated in Prop.\ \ref{pyrt} as the equation $Ric(n,n)=0$ can also be derived, see \cite[Eq.\ (4.3.37)]{chrusciel20}.
+Although the derivation of surface gravity constancy in the Killing case is well-established, this potential improvement has apparently gone unnoticed. \end{remark}

-As for the degenerate case, progress in the smooth category has been scarce.
+Let us come to the degenerate case.
+So far progress in the smooth category has been scarce.
 However, in a recent work \cite{minguzzi24c} we pointed out the usefulness of Riemannian flow theory and the fact that its implications apply equally well to degenerate and non-degenerate cases.
 In fact, we were able to obtain a classification result for the possible structures of the horizon.
 In order to better introduce these findings, we need to be more precise about the definitions.

 For brevity, we adopt the following terminology:

 \begin{definition} A {\em horizon} is a smooth connected, totally geodesic null hypersurface. \end{definition}

 In this work, a horizon will be denoted with \( H \), and \( n \) will denote a future-directed null vector field tangent to \( H \).